Arkham/juliu.is/content/blog/elm-at-noredink/index.md

 As Evan Czaplicki explains in [this talk](https://www.youtube.com/watch/XpDsk374LDE), larger files in Elm are not a problem.
-We tend to delineate the different sections related to model, update and view with comments.
+We tend to delineate the different sections related to the model, update and view functions with comments.
 Then we extract functions around their data structures, rather than their perceived role.

 Another point I want to emphasize is that in Elm you don't have to get everything right from the start.
 Choose the simplest architecture that works.
-If you need to change it later, the compiler will assist you in every step of the way.
+If you need to change it later, the compiler will assist you every step of the way.
 Specifically for this sort of mechanical changes, the chance of introducing bugs is very close to zero.
 If it compiles, it works.

 ## Nesting the Elm Architecture

 When we need to combine multiple Elm applications, we nest them under one another.
-So for example if we have a modal in a page with its own state and its own messages, we will do this:
+So for example if we have a modal in a page with its own state and messages, we will do this:

 ```elm
 type alias Model =